firefoundary/guru-sikshan/README.md

 npm start
 ```

-The backend is already set up to run from compiled `dist/index.js` in production and exposes health, dashboard, and admin routes, plus the `/api/public` proxy to the AI service.
+The backend is already set up to run from compiled `dist/index.js` in production and exposes health, dashboard, and admin routes.

 ### Frontend dashboard